mcavallo-git/Coding/regex/Regex-Basics.md

 								Negative Lookaheads assert that what immediately follows the current position in the string is NOT "RegexHere"

 									Ex:   ```q(?!u)```
 									        |-->  matches a "q" NOT followed by a "u"

 									Ex:   ```^((?!foobar).)*$```
 									        |-->  match lines which do NOT have the word 'foobar' anywhere in them

 									Ex:   ```^(?!ignoreme|ignoreme2)([a-z0-9]+)$```
 									        |-->  match lines which do NOT have the word 'ignoreme' or 'ignoreme2' anywhere in them

 									Ex:   ```if \[ ((?!(then))[^\]])+ \]; then```
-									       |-->   find lines containing "if [ ... ]; then" (shellscript if-conditional blocks) which do NOT contain the word "then" in the side the blocked conditional (e.g. no "then" exists within the "[ ... ]" block)
+									        |-->  match lines containing the string 'if [ * ]; then' where the '*' does NOT contain the word 'then'

 									Ex:   ```^((?!<a).)*</a>```
 									        |-->  match lines which have a closing HTML DOM </a> block without a matching opening HTML DOM <a> blocks before it on that same line

 									Ex:   ```^((?!<sub>).)*(<sub>((?!<sub>).)*){1}((?!<sub>).)*(</sub>((?!<sub>).)*){2,}$```
 									        |-->  match lines with more closing HTML DOM </sub> blocks than opening HTML DOM <sub> blocks

 									Ex:   ```^((?!</sub>).)*(<sub>((?!</sub>).)*){2}((?!</sub>).)*</sub>((?!</sub>).)*$```
 									        |-->  match lines with more opening HTML DOM <sub> blocks than closing HTML DOM </sub> blocks

 * ```?<=```		Lookbehind   (or "Positive Lookbehind", subcategory of "LookArounds")  -  Syntax:  (?<=RegexHere)